M-Omarjee/sepsis-ai/README.md

 ### ⚠️ DISCLAIMER: Educational Use Only

 THIS IS NOT A CLINICAL DIAGNOSTIC TOOL.
 This project is developed purely for educational and portfolio purposes using simulated data.
-The results, including the 100% accuracy, are based on a small, clean mock dataset and are not representative of real-world clinical performance.
-Do not use this model or its outputs for actual patient care or medical diagnosis.